 Quick as a flash, he saw his duty.
 Throwing away his flowers, the boy clambered up the heights until he reached the hole.
 His chubby little finger was thrust in, almost before he knew it.
 The flowing was stopped!
 Ah! he thought, with a chuckle of boyish delight, the angry waters must stay back now!
 Haarlem shall not be drowned while I am here!”

-Haralem - The name Haarlem appears for the first time in the year 860 as the settlement Haralem in West Frisia.
-With the foundation of New Amsterdam by the Dutch, and later to become New York, the neighborhood Harlem received its name.
-Read our post History is written by the victors – a history of the credits, to learn more about New Amsterdam, the New Netherland colony and what part Frisians played in all this.
+With the foundation of New Amsterdam by the Dutch in the New Netherland colony, which later became New York City, the neighbourhood Harlem received its name.
+Read our blog post History is written by the victors – a story of the credits to learn more about New Amsterdam, the New Netherland colony, and what part Frisians played in creating all this.

 Building dykes: an arms race

-The highest terp of all is the one at Hogebeintum, namely almost 9 MoD.
-Why the people of Hogebeintum built such a high terp when 4 meters was already enough, we do not know.
+The highest terp of all is the one of the hamlet of Hogebeintum in the province of Friesland in the Netherlands, namely almost 9 MoD.
+Why the people of Hogebeintum built such a high terp in the Middle Ages, when a height of 4 meters was already sufficient, we do not know.
 Was it perhaps to show off?
 Look us having a big terp!
-Want to learn more about terps from the west of the region of Flanders in Belgium to the south-western tip of Denmark, read our DIY manual - Making a Terp in 12 Steps.
-Thinking they were saver but in reality not.
+Did they have too much spare time to kill?
+Anyway, want to learn more about terps from the west of the region of Flanders in Belgium to the south-western tip of Denmark, read our blog post Between Leffinge and Misthusum – Understanding the Basics of Terps.

-Low summer dykes surrounding the terp on the tidal marshlands, functioned also as small barriers to quiet down the waves during storms.
-After the heavy dykes had been built, the North Sea was, and is, being pushed up with onshore winds.
-Resulting in a sea level during storm floods that is on average 1.5 meters higher than before the high dykes.
-Therefore, becoming much more dangerous if dykes do not hold.
-Maybe this is the reason why from around the eleventh century onward, when big-dyke building began, the number of deaths along the southern North Sea coast sharply increased.
+Low summer dykes surrounding the terp on the tidal marshlands functioned also as small barriers to quiet down the waves during storms.
+After the heavy dykes had been built, the North Sea was – and is – being pushed up with onshore winds, resulting in a sea level rise during storm floods that is on average 1.5 meters higher than before the creation of high dykes.
+Therefore, the safety situations became much more dangerous if these dykes do not hold.
+Maybe this is the reason why from around the eleventh century onward, when big dyke building had begun, the number of deaths along the southern North Sea coast shows a sharp increase.
 Read our blog post Half a million deaths.
-A forgotten North Sea disaster…
+A forgotten North Sea disaster… Thinking they were safer behind the wall, but in reality not.

 Sea is such a diva

 Not controlling the sea, but managing it.
 Make a compromise.
 Work with the waterwolf, not fight it.
 So, when the sea level rises, the land will rise with it.
 It has been done already during the many centuries before high dykes existed.
-Why not again?
+Why not do it again?

-The inhabitants of the village of Holwerd in the northeast of the province of Friesland in the Netherlands have quite advanced plans and the financial means for opening the dyke, and to give way to the sea again.
-It reminds us of a quote from the former Iraqi Minister of Information:
+The inhabitants of the village of Holwerd in the northeast of the province of Friesland in the Netherlands even have quite advanced plans and the financial means for opening the dyke and giving way to the sea again.

-“We are going to cut this snake in two.”
-(Mohammed Saïd al-Sahaf, 2003)
+We are going to cut this snake in two!

-Anyway, cutting the dyke in two, creates inland tidal marshlands and a rich nature area.
-The project is named Holwerd aan Zee, ‘Holwerd by the Sea’.
-Hopefully the project will overcome the hesitation of the provincial government and resistance of the LTO (Dutch agriculture organization) lobby.
-Do check it out.
+Anyway, cutting the dyke in two creates inland tidal marshlands and a rich nature area.
+The project is named Holwerd aan Zee (‘Holwerd by the Sea’).
+Hopefully, the project will overcome the hesitation of the provincial government and the resistance of the LTO (Dutch agricultural organization) lobby, and, of course and foremost, by Rijkswaterstaat Noord-Nederland, the executive authority of the Ministry of Infrastructure.
+Do check the Holwerd aan Zee plans out.

 Lastly, universities like the one of Wageningen in the Netherlands, are experimenting with salty agriculture.
 To be prepared for the future, and because the process of (re)salinization is already taking place in coastal zones.
 The University of Wageningen also identified adaptation pathways for the Frisian coast how to cope in the long run with rise of the sea level, including some of the antique solutions of former Frisia.

 But people have to adapt and must learn to be more symbiotic and less parasitic in their behaviour.
-Perhaps an additional side effect can be achieved too.
+Perhaps an additional side effect can be achieved, too.
 When enlarging the surface of wetlands along the coasts worldwide, more carbon will be captured and locked again, since wetlands specifically are very effective in doing so.
 Helping to damp global warming in the meantime as well.
 There are many initiatives around the world to conserve and foster wetlands, including the Convention on Wetlands.

 With all this in mind, we can take an example from the grassroots along the southern North Sea coast.
 Where communities slowly turn to the sea again and want to embrace it.
 Almost literally visualized with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dyke at the village of Holwerd: a naked woman and man with their arms spread open, with their feet firm in the clay of the dyke, waiting for the flood to come (see featured image of this blog post).